MineCake147E/DivideSharp/README.md

 #### **The divisor is a power of two**

-When the divisor is a power of two like 0b1000_0000u(=128u), the division can be simplified to a right-shift operation like
+When the divisor is a power of two like 0b1000_0000u(=128u), the division can be simplified to a right-shift operation like:

 ```csharp
 static uint D128(uint value) => value >> 7;
 ```

-which turns into(The JIT asm code is generated using [SharpLab.io](https://sharplab.io/)) :
+The above code is then compiled as follows(using [SharpLab](https://sharplab.io/)):

 ```asm
 D128(UInt32)